 MEETINGS OF THE BOARD

-Pursuant to the provisions of Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 (Listing Regulations) the Board ofDirectors have carried out annual evaluation of its own performance Board Committees andindividual Directors.
+Pursuant to the provisions of Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 (Listing Regulations') the Board ofDirectors have carried out annual evaluation of its own performance Board Committees andindividual Directors.

 The performance of the Board / Committee was evaluated after seeking inputs from allthe Directors / Committee members on the basis of the defined criteria includingcomposition and structure effectiveness of meetings information and functioning.

-Performance evaluation of Independent Directors was done by the entire board excludingthe Independent Director being evaluated on the basis of following evaluation criteria:
+Performance evaluation of Independent Directors was done by the entire Board excludingthe Independent Director being evaluated on the basis of following evaluation criteria:

 Relevant Knowledge Expertise and Experience.

-Discussing and endorsing the Companys strategy.
+Discussing and endorsing your Company's strategy